Next Start

 Wind turbine technicians typically work outdoors, increasing their exposure to severe weather whenever it occurs.
 They often have to maneuver up tall towers or through tight spaces inside large turbines and could be expected to repair blades or machinery while hundreds of feet above the ground.

 Employers may require wind turbine technicians to permanently relocate to the worksite, which could be situated in remote and isolated areas.
 They must also work with potentially hazardous materials, so a fundamental understanding of safety protocols is critical.
-Certain employers may also require wind technician safety credentials from their employees to ensure that the work site complies with local safety regulations.
+Certain employers may also require wind technician safety credentials from their employees to ensure that the worksite complies with local safety regulations.

 Fortunately, they frequently work in groups.
 So, if you get an entry-level wind turbine technician job, you could be surrounded by teammates who have your back.
 To make the most of this camaraderie, communication and teamwork skills are required!

-Read: What is a Field Service Technician?
+Read: What Is a Field Service Technician?

 Industry prospects

-According to the Bureau of Labor Statistics (BLS), the median annual salary for wind power technicians in the United States was $61,770 in May 2023.61 This means half earned more and half earned less.
+The BLS reported the median annual salary for wind power technicians in the United States was $61,770 in May 2023.61 This means half earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Entry level: